o3de/o3de.org/content/docs/user-guide/gems/development/structure.md

 For more examples of acceptable version specifiers, see the list under [Dependencies](#dependencies).

 **Version**
-API version of the gem.
+The API version of the gem.
 The version should follow the [Semantic Versioning](http://semver.org/) specification.

 **IconPath**
-Path from the gem directory to the display icon.
+The path from the gem directory to the display icon.
 The icon can be a `.jpg`, `.png`, or `.gif` file.
 The recommended icon size is 160 x 90 px.

 **Modules**
-Code product that the gem produces.
+The code product that the gem produces.
 Each module entry can have the following fields:

-+ **Type** - Type of module that is defined.
++ **Type** - The type of module that is defined.
 See [Module Types](#gem-module-types).
-+ **Name** - Name of the module.
++ **Name** - The name of the module.
 You use this name when you refer to the module, and in the module's output file name.
-+ **Extends** - Module to use as a base.
++ **Extends** - The module to use as a base.
 The value can be only `"GameModule"` and you can use this field only for the following module types:
   + `EditorModule`
   + `Builder`

   If the module does not have a name, specify `"GameModule"`.

-  By default, this module takes the following fields from the extended module's build settings.
-If you specify any of the following values, they override the parent module.

-  + `file_list`
-  + `platforms`
-  + `configurations`
-  + `defines`
-  + `includes`
-  + `features`
-  + `lib`
-  + `libpath`
-  + `use`
-  + `uselib`

 **Dependencies**   {#dependencies}
-UUIDs and versions of other gems to which the gem depends.
+The UUIDs and versions of other gems that this gem depends on.
 Acceptable version specifiers have an operator and a version number.
-Consider these examples:
-[\[See the AWS documentation website for more details\]](/docs/userguide/gems/structure)

-The following fields apply to `GemFormatVersion` 3 and earlier:

-**EditorModule**
-Defines whether the gem produces a module that is loaded by O3DE Editor.

-**LinkType**
-Defines how other gems and game projects should link to this gem:

-+ `Static` - Does not produce a `.dll` file and does not link.
-+ `Dynamic` - Produces a `.dll` file and links all dependent projects against the `.dll` file using an import library.
-+ `NoCode` - Does not produce a `.dll` or `.lib` file.
-The gem contains assets but not code.
-You can add a gem with the `NoCode` value to a game project without rebuilding.

 ### Module Types {#gem-module-types}